jurgob/horese-koa/README.md

 ## how to build a react project from scratch, with no conf!

 ###why I did this?
-a lot of react new-be get stuck becouse they have to learn and configure tools like webpack and babel.
+a lot of react new-be get stuck because they have to learn and configure tools like webpack and babel.
 This project offer them a fast kickstart, but it is not a boilerplate project!.

-The cool part is that you can easaly generate/deploy your SPA and improve the server part using koa.
+The cool part is that you can easily generate/deploy your SPA and improve the server part using koa.

 If you want, you can then decide to manage webpack / babel in the standard way.